Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/LITETOKENS_Wallet_RPC-API.md

 With the above command the token named abc is issued with a total capitalization of 1 million tokens at an exchange rate of 1:1 to xlt.
 Its offering is from May 31-June 30, 2018.
 It is described as abcdef and can be found at a.com.
 A maximum of 1000 bandwidth points can be charged from the issuer’s account per account per day.
 The maximum bandwidth points to be charged from the issuer per day is 1000,000.
 200,000 tokens will be locked for 180 days while another 300,000 tokens will be locked for 365 days.

-## 8. Query of list of Super Representative candidates
+## 8. Query of list of Envoy candidates
 8.1 Interface statement
 rpc ListWitnesses (EmptyMessage) returns (WitnessList) {};
 8.2 Nodes